sjbylo/lab-ocp4/workshop/content/exercises/40-source-to-image.md

-In this lab you will use ``Source to Image`` to build and launch the voting application on OpenShift.
+In this exercise you will use ``Source to Image`` to build and launch the voting application on OpenShift.

 _From the very beginning, one of the main objectives of the OpenShift project was to make it really easy for developers to get code running on the platform._